Reciprocal Public License

-The Reciprocal Public License (RPL) is a copyleft software license released in 2001.
+The Reciprocal Public License (RPL) is a software license released in 2001.
 Version 1.5 of the license was published on July 15, 2007, and was approved by the Open Source Initiative as an open-source license.

 Description

 The RPL was authored in 2001 by Scott Shattuck, a software architect for Technical Pursuit Inc. for use with that company's TIBET product line.

 The RPL was inspired by the GNU General Public License (GPL) and authored to explicitly remove what the RPL's authors have referred to as the GPL's "privacy loophole".
 The GPL privacy loopholes allows recipients of GPL'd code to: